!Let's Talk! Button

 Offer Suitable Chews

 One reason why puppies bite is to help them cope with teething pain.
 You’ll need to make sure that Fido always has plenty of suitable chew toys.
 Get him durable playthings that can withstand lots of abuse.
 Kong toys are also good for this.
+For more guidance on selecting appropriate toys for your puppy, check out our article on Choosing Safe Dog Toys.

 Use Positive Reinforcement